 (Invoicing can be requested and incurs an additional £15.00 fee)

 Overview of workshop

-With cognitive analytic therapy now frequently recommended for parents by family courts and Local Authorities, the workshop offers an opportunity to learn about commissioning and delivery of CAT for carers within these systems.
-It is co-facilitated by a CAT practitioner and expert witness for family courts, a mother who had CAT within Court proceedings and a children’s social worker.
-We provide an opportunity for discussion of the dilemmas and opportunities in this growth area.
+With cognitive analytic therapy now frequently recommended for parents by family courts and Local Authorities, the workshop offered an opportunity to learn about commissioning and delivery of CAT for carers within these systems.
+It was co-facilitated by a CAT practitioner and expert witness for family courts, a mother who had CAT within Court proceedings and a children’s social worker.
+They provided an opportunity for discussion of the dilemmas and opportunities in this growth area.

 - Develop their awareness of the parent’s lived experience of child protection process and court, and how this can impact on their relational patterns with professionals